Alejogb1/job-board/blog-data/how-can-i-plot-the-actual-vs-predicted-values-for-a-neural-network.md

 id: "how-can-i-plot-the-actual-vs-predicted-values-for-a-neural-network"
 ---

-Let's tackle this one.
+one.
 I remember a project a few years back where we were predicting stock prices, and visualizing the model's performance became absolutely crucial for debugging.
 Just staring at a loss function wasn't cutting it; we needed to see the actual vs. predicted values laid out, visually.
 So, how do you go about plotting these in a way that's informative?
 There's a bit more to it than just dumping the numbers onto a graph.

 First, we need to understand the core data we're working with.
-You'll have two primary sets: your *actual* values (ground truth), and the *predicted* values from your neural network.
+You'll have two primary sets: your _actual_ values (ground truth), and the _predicted_ values from your neural network.
 These need to be aligned by index or time, depending on your problem.
 This usually involves making sure you predict on the same dataset on which you have the actuals so that the relationship is established between predicted and actual.
 The aim of this plot is to determine how closely your model is estimating the target values.
 A poor prediction will become visually apparent when both actual and predicted are rendered together.

 There are a few key ways to visualize this, and the best method depends on the nature of your data and your specific needs.
 For time-series data, a line plot is most effective.
 If the data isn't ordered in a meaningful way, a scatter plot or a histogram comparison might be more appropriate.
 We can even combine techniques if the problem demands it.